rust-lang/reference/src/behavior-considered-undefined.md

 the pointer that was dereferenced, *not* the type of the field that is being accessed.

-Note that a place based on a misaligned pointer only leads to Undefined Behavior when it is loaded from or stored to. `addr_of!`/`addr_of_mut!` on such a place is allowed. `&`/`&mut` on a place requires the alignment of the field type (or else the program would be "producing an invalid value"), which generally is a
+Note that a place based on a misaligned pointer only leads to undefined behavior when it is loaded from or stored to. `addr_of!`/`addr_of_mut!` on such a place is allowed. `&`/`&mut` on a place requires the alignment of the field type (or else the program would be "producing an invalid value"), which generally is a